MarlonWenGit/HousingPricesCompetitionKaggle-Numpy-Pandas-SkLearn-/README.md

+# Ames Housing Price Prediction

-Final score: 0.16733 (using mean-square-root regression)
+**Final score:** 0.16733 (using mean-square-root regression)

+---

-Description
+## Description

-Start here if...
+**Start here if…**
-You have some experience with R or Python and machine learning basics.
-This is a perfect competition for data science students who have completed an online course in machine learning and are looking to expand their skill set before trying a featured competition.
+You have some experience with R or Python and basic machine learning.
+This competition is perfect for data science students who have completed an online course in machine learning and want to expand their skills before tackling featured competitions.

+---

-💡Getting Started Notebook
+## 💡 Getting Started Notebook

-To get started quickly, feel free to take advantage of this starter notebook.
+To get started quickly, you can use the [starter notebook](#) (link to your notebook).

+---

-Competition Description
+## Competition Description

-Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
-But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.
+Ask a home buyer to describe their dream house, and they probably won't mention the height of the basement ceiling or proximity to an east-west railroad.
+But this competition’s dataset shows that much more influences price negotiations than just the number of bedrooms or a white-picket fence.

-With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.
+With **79 explanatory variables** describing nearly every aspect of residential homes in Ames, Iowa, your task is to **predict the final price of each home**.

+---

-Practice Skills
+## Practice Skills

-Creative feature engineering
+- Creative feature engineering
-Advanced regression techniques like random forest and gradient boosting Acknowledgments
+- Advanced regression techniques such as Random Forest and Gradient Boosting

+---

+## Acknowledgments

-The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
-It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.
+The Ames Housing dataset was compiled by Dean De Cock for data science education.
+It’s a modernized and expanded alternative to the classic Boston Housing dataset.

-Photo by Tom Thain on Unsplash.
+_Photo by Tom Thain on Unsplash._

+---

-Evaluation
+## Evaluation

-Goal
+**Goal:**
-It is your job to predict the sales price for each house.
-For each Id in the test set, you must predict the value of the SalePrice variable.
+Predict the sales price for each house.
+For each Id in the test set, predict the value of the `SalePrice` variable.

-Metric
+**Metric:**
-Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
-(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)
+Submissions are evaluated using **Root Mean Squared Log Error (RMSLE)** between the logarithm of the predicted value and the logarithm of the actual sale price.
+Taking logs ensures that errors in predicting expensive and cheap houses affect the result equally.